A historical impact report for Star of Hope International

 Collection of ethical principles; 90 account

-Since 1979, Star of Hope has been the holder of a "90-account"; controlled postal and bank accounts, which is awarded by the Swedish Fundraising Control.
-Swedish Fundraising Control regularly checks that the organization complies with the rules that apply to serious collection.
-The main principle of the SFC is to ensure that a minimum of 75% of raised money ends up being used to facilitate Development and aid programs.
+Since 1979, Star of Hope Sweden has been the holder of a "90-account"; controlled postal and bank accounts, which is awarded by the Swedish Fundraising Control.
+Swedish Fundraising Control regularly checks that the organization complies with the rules that apply to a serious collector.
+The main principle of the SFC is to ensure that a minimum of 75% of raised money ends up being used to facilitate development and aid programs.

 The scope of our aid